collinskipkosgei/Carsoko/README.md

 2. `npm start`

 Demo login credentials (mock):
-- email: test@carsokoni.co.ke
+- email: cliffton15@gmail.com
-- password: password123
+- password:@Qwerty123

 Notes:
 - `node_modules` not included in the zip.
 If you want, I can also produce a GitHub repo structure.